-I’ll never forget how awesome it felt to learn what emotionally unavailable meant.
+I’ll never forget how incredible it felt to learn what emotionally unavailable meant.
 Everything suddenly clicked and started to make perfect sense.
 After years of unsuccessful, same-result-different-guy dating, I had FINALLY figured out what the reason was: emotionally unavailable men.
-All I had to do was stop dating emotionally unavailable guys and my Happily Ever After would appear.
+All I had to do was stop dating emotionally unavailable guys and my Happily Ever After would come.
 Easy.
 Right?
 Not so much.
-Despite my newfound awareness, I STILL wound up with, obsessed over, and people pleased the f*ck out of emotionally unavailable boyfriends, friends, coworkers, classmates and family members.
+Despite my newfound awareness, I still wound up with, tried to be good enough for, and obsessed over emotionally unavailable boyfriends, friends, coworkers, classmates, and family members.
 Eventually, misery began to outweigh my delusion and the victim card I had always so dutifully relied on stopped making me feel as innocent of a bystander as it used to.
-In all of these relationsh*ts, the only common denominator was yes, emotionally unavailable partners, but it was also the one thing that I avoided with all my might… ME.
+In all of these relationships, the only common denominator was yes, emotionally unavailable partners, but it was also the one thing that I avoided with all my might… ME.
 “Am I emotionally unavailable?”
 I thought.
-There’s no way!
+There was no way.
 I wanted to be in a relationship.
-I was ready!
-I wasn’t scared to commit.
+I was ready; I wasn’t scared to commit.
 If anything, I came on TOO strong.
-All I wanted was that “in a relationship” status.
+All I wanted was to be in a relationship.
 All I did was cry.
 I BLED emotions.
 There was no way.

-The people we’re attracted to give us invaluable insight as to what we exude because what our brain translates as “compatible-all-systems-go-must-ovulate-now,” is ALWAYS a reflection of our true emotional state.
-Mine was unavailability.
+The people we are attracted to give us invaluable insight as to what we exude.
+I was exuding unavailability.

 If you’re not asking yourself “am I emotionally unavailable?” you have no business wondering if anyone else is.

 “Am I emotionally unavailable?”
-Here are 15 signs that you’re of the emotionally unavailable species:
+Here are 15 signs that you may be:

 - You get bored and don’t feel any passion or chemistry with emotionally available men.

-- As much as you claim to want the exact opposite, you’re relationship history (with friends, lovers, family, coworkers, etc.), translates that you’re more comfortable being in s state of drama, chaos, jealousy, competition, deceit, one-upping, mind f*ckery, disrespect, disconnection, validation seeking, insecurity and guessing than you are in a state of knowingness, love, respect, connection, value, honesty and authenticity.
+- As much as you claim to want the exact opposite, you’re relationship history (with friends, lovers, family, coworkers, etc.), translates that you’re more comfortable being in a state of drama, chaos, jealousy, competition, deceit, one-upping, disrespect, disconnection, and guessing, than you are in a state of solidity, love, respect, honesty, and authenticity.

-- You feel like you have no choice but to lie about stupid sh*t because you feel like if people knew the truth, they’d run.
-They always have.
+- You feel like you have no choice but to lie about the dumbest things.
+You feel like if people knew the truth, they’d run.

-- You’re an organized chameleon.
-You act like one person at work and another with one group of friends and another with the other group of friends and another with guys and another with your family.
+- You’re a chameleon.
+You act like one person at work and another with one group of friends, and another with the other group of friends, and another with guys, and another with your family.
 You may have social anxiety because of this.
 You also may have a complete personality transplant after a drink or 2.
 It gives you anxiety to think of these different “groups” of people that you know being all together.
-You micromanage your image to the point of self deprecation and exhaustion because you feel like you can’t ever be your true self.
+You micromanage your image to the point of exhaustion because you feel like you can’t ever be your true self.
 You feel this way because early on, you were made to feel bad for existing.
 You were also made to feel like you were easy to forget/abandon.

-- You look to accomplishments, relationsh*ts and the superficial stuff to give you an identity because you don’t know who you are.
-Whenever anyone has a preoccupation with the superficial, it ALWAYS signals low self esteem.
-You need validation because you can’t ever validate yourself other than through superficial/material means.
+- You look to accomplishments, relationships, and superficial stuff to give you an identity because you don’t know who you are.
+Whenever anyone has a preoccupation with the superficial, it ALWAYS signals low self-esteem.

-- You’re non confrontational, but you don’t mind having a front row seat to watch any confrontation that you may have passively created.
+- You’re non-confrontational, but you don’t mind having a front row seat to watch any confrontation/drama that you may have passively created.

 - You’re ALWAYS extremely busy and preoccupied.
-You hide behind your “busyness” because it justifies why you can’t ever be present or available for yourself (or anyone else).
+You hide behind your chaos because it justifies why you can’t ever be present or available for yourself (or anyone else).

 - When you’re on dates or hanging with friends, you’re more concerned with how you appear as opposed to having a genuine conversation or seeing if there’s a connection.
-Dating and making friends is like an audition for you.
+Dating and making friends always feels like you are auditioning for a role.

-- Your default mode is “victim.”
+- Your default mode is being the victim.
 It’s always them, never you.

-- You struggle with seeing, loving and accepting yourself so you chase after the affection of others that don’t see, love or accept you either.
+- You struggle with seeing, loving and accepting yourself.
+Because of this, you chase after the affection of others who don’t see, love or accept you either.

 “Am I emotionally unavailable?”
 If you are, here’s how to reconnect and reclaim your life:

 You need to understand that there is absolutely no way around the emotionally unavailable quicksand.
-The ONLY way to stop being involved with emotionally unavailable people is to become emotionally available yourself because once you do, you’ll actually detract emotionally unavailable people like 2 opposing ends of a magnet.
+The ONLY way to stop being involved with emotionally unavailable people is to become emotionally available yourself because once you do, you’ll stop being attracted to unavailable people.

 The first step in tackling your emotional unavailability is to acknowledge that you are indeed unavailable.
-Instead of fighting it and creating more internal drama of how it can’t be or how it doesn’t make any sense, allow your current relationships and your relationship history to speak for themselves and LISTEN.
+Stop fighting it and creating more internal drama of how it can’t be or how it doesn’t make any sense.
+Allow your current relationships and your relationship history to speak for themselves and LISTEN.
 Acknowledge and be accountable.
-Having the ability to view ourselves and our actions in an unfavorable and selfless light is the ultimate salvation.

 When I wondered “am I emotionally unavailable?” the eventual realization of my unavailability prompted me to think that I was a bad person and that I was to blame for everything.

-You can lead an addict to the best rehab center here in Malibu, but to truly get clean, they have to recognize their addiction, identify their destructive patterns, and they have to WANT it above all else.
+You can lead an addict to the best rehab center in the world but to truly get clean, they have to WANT it above all else.

 Let me ask you, would you ever cry about not having 6-pack abs?
-Maybe, but why when you know that all you have to do is go to the gym, do your thing and work on it every day.
+Maybe.
+But why cry when you know that all you have to do is go to the gym and work on it every day?
 It’s the SAME in regard to the relationship with yourself.
-SAME.
-Remember – just like building muscle, feeling secure and being emotionally available is NOT just for the beautiful, wealthy, and lucky – it’s a HABIT.
-Once I realized that it was habitual, it became attainable, and once I saw that spark of light at the end of a tunnel that I had always assumed was never-ending, life shifted in a MAJOR way.
+Building muscle, feeling secure, and being emotionally available is NOT just for the beautiful, wealthy, and lucky – it’s a HABIT.
+Once I realized that self-love was habitual, it became attainable.

 How did I finally build a meaningful and connected relationship with myself?

 I consistently worked at it.
-I tried and I still try every.f*cking.day to be the person that my younger self needed and didn’t have.
-And that consistent trying has built an immense respect and love that is more passionate, fulfilling and beautiful than any relationship I’ve ever had.
-This in turn has attracted emotionally available people into my life and has enriched the relationships that I’m lucky enough to have.
-Yes, it takes work but do it consistently and you’ll stop having such an allergic reaction to having your own back.
+Every single day, I am the person that my younger self needed and didn’t have.
+And that consistent effort has built respect and love that is more passionate, fulfilling, and beautiful than any relationship I’ve ever had.
+This, in turn, has attracted emotionally available people into my life and has enriched the relationships that I’m lucky enough to have.